Home » EV Charger Installation Services in Los Angeles

 EV Charger Installation Services in Los Angeles

-Adding a dedicated EV charger at home or in a multi unit property saves time, reduces range anxiety, and protects your electrical system.
-RG Electric designs and installs Level 1 and Level 2 charging with correct circuit sizing, permits, and inspections.
-Our licensed C-10 team ensures reliable charging without nuisance trips or unsafe extensions.
+Adding a dedicated EV charger at home or in a multi-unit property saves time, reduces range anxiety, and protects your electrical system from the wear that comes with improvised charging on shared circuits.
+RG Electric designs and installs Level 1 and Level 2 charging with correct circuit sizing, permits, and inspections throughout the greater Los Angeles area.
+Our licensed C-10 #910807 team ensures reliable charging without nuisance trips or unsafe workarounds.

 EV Charger Installation